-This series will chronicle the legendary quarterback’s career, from being the 199th NFL draft pick – an insane bit of universal oversight – to his finest Super Bowl moments.
+The forthcoming evening binge fodder is set to chronicle the legendary quarterback’s career, from debuting as the 199th NFL draft pick – an insane moment of universal oversight from almost the entire league – establishing a dynasty with New England coach Bill Belichick, to his finest Super Bowl moments, and beyond.
 Man In The Arena will also obviously shine a spotlight on his personal life, as is the standard procedure with these kinds of affairs.

-This Tom Brady documentary series will be co-produced by his company – 199 Productions.
-At this moment, it’s unclear how heavily Brady’s involvement will be behind-the-scenes.
-Although if his approach is anything like Michael Jordan’s in regards to curating the end product, we all know what Ken Burns will have to say.
+Co-produced by the man’s own company, 199 Productions, at this moment, it’s unclear how much involvement Tom Brady has had behind the scenes of his documentary series.
+Although if his approach is anything like Michael Jordan’s in regards to curating the end product to the nth degree, we all know what Ken Burns will have to say.

 “Nine Super Bowl appearances over the course of 20 years is an achievement on an unmatched level,” says Connor Schell, Executive Producer of ESPN Films.